 Having dedicated her career to marketing communications, Christina has served lawyers and law firms on both the agency side with Cooksey Communications and Androvett Legal Media, and in-house with Gardere Wynne Sewell.
-She has an active member of the Legal Marketing Association since 2011, and served as membership chair in 2015 and 2016.
+She has participated in the Dallas chapter of the Legal Marketing Association, and served as membership chair in 2015 and 2016.

-While she handles a variety of tasks for Muse Communications, Christina’s primary role is newsletter design and development.
+While she handles a variety of tasks for Muse Communications, Christina’s main roles include copywriting and newsletter design and development.
 With an eye for design and a particular expertise in conversion copywriting, Christina creates newsletters that fit the technical requirements of the ever-evolving digital landscape, align with a firms’ brand identity, and include messaging that drives audience engagement.

 Christina earned her bachelor’s degree from Southern Methodist University, where she majored in Journalism and Spanish.
-Her hobbies include pub trivia, yoga, and travel (next up: cruising the Baltics.
-Bon voyage!).
+Her hobbies include pub trivia, yoga, and travel.

 If you’d like to contact Christina about law firm marketing – or if you have some obscure knowledge and think you’d be a good trivia teammate – send her a note at firstname.lastname@example.org.

 Clearly, much has changed during our three decades in journalism (Amy’s first “laptop” was a Radio Shack TRS-80 and her first newsroom didn’t even have a fax machine), but what hasn’t changed is the importance of a concise, well-told story.

 That’s why we’re here.

 If you’re going into private practice, much of your success or failure will be determined by how much business you can develop.
 Now is the time to build the habits you’ll need to bring in clients later in your career.